JaytheSpazz/PipeHow/content/new-class.md

 System.IO.FileInfo CopyTo(string destFileName, bool overwrite)
 ```

-`System.IO.FileInfo` is the return type, meaning we get the information about the file we just copied back in case we want to further do something with it.
+`System.IO.FileInfo` is the return type, meaning we get the information about the file copy we just created in case we want to further do something with it.

 The method `Delete` on the other hand has the return type `[void]` which meaning it does not return anything.